night0721/cath.exe/README.md

 # Additional Steps
 ## Mongo DB Setup
-To enable the Economy Commands, you need to Setup a MongoDB Database.
-You can also watch a video guide [here](https://youtu.be/dQw4w9WgXcQ).
+To use the Economy Commands, you need to Setup a MongoDB Database.

 1. Create a Free [MongoDB Account](https://www.mongodb.com/cloud/atlas/register)
 2. Click on the `Create a New Database`.